-Officers shall document all CED discharges in their incident reports and complete use of force report.
-Photographs should be taken of any obvious probe impact or drive-stun application sites and attached to the CED report form.
+Officers shall document all CED discharges in the related arrest/crime reports and in the related BlueTeam.
+Photographs should be taken of any obvious probe impact or drive-stun application sites and attached to the BlueTeam.
 Notification shall also be made to a supervisor in compliance with the Use of Force Policy.
-Unintentional discharges, pointing the device at a person, audible warning, laser activation, and arcing the device, other than for testing purposes, will also be documented on the incident report.
-Data downloads from the CED after use on a subject should be done as soon as practicable using an agency-approved process to preserve the data.
+Unintentional discharges, pointing the device at a person, audible warning, laser activation, and arcing the device, other than for testing purposes, will also be documented in the associated report.
+Data downloads from the CED after use on a subject should be done as soon as practicable using a department-approved process to preserve the data.